diegoveloper/quickprinter/README.md

  |config_text_dialog | Text | Text of the Printing dialog|

  __NOTE__: 'QR' command and these options are only availables for Premium Version.
 Free version print a message at the end of the ticket.

+* ### Buy a big number of licenses or unlimited licenses If you want to buy a big number of licenses and you don't want to your customers pay for them, please [contact me](mailto:diegoveloper@gmail.com).

 * ### Integrate Printer Driver directly in your code 'Quick Printer' is an app that is using a library developed by me.
 If you want integrate the library directly in your project, please [contact me](mailto:diegoveloper@gmail.com).